pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 // user.UserID: 34051 unique values
 ```

-We see some fields we didn't see with the sample document, such as <code>user.UserID</code>.These correspond to users of the Kirana store dataset who have signed up to create an account.
+We see some fields we didn't see in the sample document, such as <code>user.UserID</code>.These correspond to users of the Kirana store dataset who have signed up to create an account.

 ### Dynamic Version (First Finds Fields, then Distinct Value Counts)

-Finding the unique list of fields and then hard-coding them into the search for distinct values may have saved us some time - or at least, it broke a very long task (given the 6.1M documents) into two shorter tasks.
+Finding the unique list of fields and then hard-coding them into the search for distinct values broke a very long task (given the 6.1M documents) into two shorter tasks.
 But the code to perform both actions in dynamic fashion, without hard-coding, is provided below.

 ```python
 js_code = """